ido123ziv/openu-web-develop-20995/easy-readme.md

 # TAF (openu-web-develop-20995) 🚀
 TAF is a website for babysitters and parents to meet and schedule with each other for happier parents and happier babysitters

-This repo is for openu course [20995](https://www.openu.ac.il/courses/20995.htm) learning how to build web application in the cloud ☁️☁️☁️
+This [repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories) is for openu course [20995](https://www.openu.ac.il/courses/20995.htm) learning how to build web application in the cloud ☁️☁️☁️
 * [how-to-run](#how-to-run)

 * [tech-stack](#tech-stack)